Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP EIGHT: Spread the frosting onto the cooled cookies and decorate with sprinkles.

-PRO TIP: Add sprinkles right away as the frosting dries a bit on the surface after a few minutes, and they won’t stick as well.
+Add the sprinkles right away as the frosting dries a bit on the surface after a few minutes, and they won’t stick as well.

 Serve these soft sugar cookies with our iced tea, raspberry iced tea, sweet peach iced tea, or our southern strawberry sweet tea on the side.

-ON THE COUNTER: Store the unfrosted cookies in an airtight container for up to 5 days.
+ON THE COUNTER: Store the unfrosted cookies in an airtight container for up to five days.

 IN THE FRIDGE: Store the frosting in the refrigerator for up to two weeks.
-Store the decorated 4th of July cookies in an airtight container in the refrigerator for up to 1 week.
+Store the decorated 4th of July cookies in an airtight container in the refrigerator for up to one week.

-IN THE FREEZER: Freeze unfrosted cookies for up to 3 months.
-Freeze frosting for up to 3 months.
+IN THE FREEZER: Freeze unfrosted cookies for up to three months.
+Freeze the frosting for up to three months.

 What is the best way to transport homemade sugar cookies so they stay looking nice?